OmniStruo/.github/profile/README.md

 ## 🔐 Private Collaboration

 This is not an open-source community — it's a private collaboration between contributors.
-However, we welcome like-minded developers who share a passion for reusable code and productivity tooling.

----

-## 🤝 Want to Join?

-If you're interested in contributing or collaborating, send us a message with your background and interest:

-📧 **ferencziviktor@icloud.com**
-📧 **molnarmilan.cc@gmail.com**

-All programming languages and frameworks are welcome.

 ---